-Lecturer in Music (Composition) at Melbourne Conservatorium of Music, The University of Melbourne (FFAM).
+Lecturer in Music (Composition) at the Conservatorium of Music, Faculty of Fine Arts & Music, The University of Melbourne.

 Miriama Young writes music for film, dance, radio, live electronics and fixed media, voices and instruments.
 She has a particular interest in composing for the voice, in work that ranges from opera to song cycle to mediated voice.